cablelabs/micronets-gw/README.md

 This repository is for development of the micronets-gw.service.

-More documentation at the [GitHub Wiki](https://github.com/cablelabs/micronets-gw/wiki).
+More documentation can be found in the [GitHub Wiki](https://github.com/cablelabs/micronets-gw/wiki).

 ## Top Level Directory Contents

  - micronets-gw-service: The Python 3.6 micronets-gw daemon development directory.
- - distribution: The directory wherehere the installation package is built into distrobution/target via make.
+ - distribution: The directory where the installation package is built into distribution/target via make.
  - filesystem: The replica static installation package file system.
 Files put here will be in the package install.
  - LICENSE: MIT License
  - README.md: This file.